-5.8 SIGNAGE AND LIGHTING
+5.7 SIGNAGE AND LIGHTING

-5.8.1 Signage
+5.7.1 Signage

-Project signage would be compatible with the commercial, educational, and entertainment-oriented uses of the Project Site (Figures 57-61).
+Project signage would be compatible with the commercial, educational, and entertainment-oriented uses of the Project Site (Figures 89A-102).
 Proposed signage would include Project identity signs, wayfinding signs, digital signs, and building and commercial tenant signs ("high rise signage").

-5.8.1.1 Project Identity Signage
+5.7.1.1 Project Identity Signage

-The preliminary locations and types of Project identity signs would include channel letter, inlaid, and painted signs that are ground mounted or wall mounted and located primarily at major vehicle and pedestrian access points to the Project Site, within ROS areas, and at access points to Project land blocks, major features, and buildings.
+The preliminary locations and types of Project identity signs would include channel letter, inlaid, and painted signs that are ground mounted or wall mounted and located primarily at major vehicle and pedestrian access points to the Project Site, within ROS areas, and at access points to Project land blocks, major features, and buildings (Figures 89A-92).
 The signs could be internally or externally illuminated.
 One of the proposed wall-mounted, internally illuminated identity signs would be located on the median wall within the Pacific Highway right-of-way.
 The Project also proposes four non-illuminated inlaid identity signs that are incorporated within the paving or inlay graphics on pedestrian walkways near entrance points to the Project Site.
 The inlaid identity signs would be visible from above.
 The primary function of identity signage is to identify for visitors the Project itself and key components of the Project.

-5.8.1.2 Wayfinding Signage
+5.7.1.2 Wayfinding Signage

-The wayfinding signs would include parking and vehicular directional signs and pedestrian directional signs.
+The wayfinding signs would include parking and vehicular directional signs and pedestrian directional signs (Figures 93-97).
 The parking and vehicular directional signs would be at a vehicle scale.
 The vehicle directional signs directing traffic to specific destinations within the Project Site would be standalone pole signs with an approximately four feet by six feet sign flag mounted to the pole.
 These signs would be located near roadways to provide clear directions to incoming vehicles.
 Additional standalone directional signs would provide secondary directions to incoming vehicles, directing traffic to specific tenants or parking destinations, or directing buses to specific bus parking or tour bus drop-off areas.
 Smaller standalone pick-up and drop-off signs would also be provided near pedestrian drop-off areas.
 Blade signs would be provided near parking garage entrances to assist vehicles in locating garage entry driveways.
 Additional parking entry signs would be wall mounted or would hang at the garage entryways to direct traffic in and out of the garages to enhance vehicle safety.

-Pedestrian directional signs would include standalone directory signs, advertising kiosks, advertising/identity totem signs, and pole signs.
+Pedestrian wayfinding signage will point to the waterfront, parks and public access points.
+This includes pedestrian directional signs would include standalone directory signs, advertising kiosks, advertising/identity totem signs, and pole signs that would also identify these public areas.
 Additional pedestrian directional signs would be wall mounted, canopy mounted, or wrapped along handrails.
 The pedestrian directional signs would be located across the Project Site within pedestrian pathways, within plazas, near buildings, along the California Pier, and within the Ruocco Park to provide clear directions to visitors and enhance the walkability of the Project.
+Parking access points will also be identified as "public parking" when appropriate, and vehicular directionals will also direct to public parking areas across the Project Site.